samiralam/rules-compendium/docs/phb/3-character-classes/cleric.md

 #### Level 3: Guided Strike

 When you or a creature within 30 feet of you misses with an attack roll, you can expend one use of your Channel Divinity and give that roll a +10 bonus, potentially causing it to hit.
-When you use this feature to benefit another creature’s attack roll, you must take a Reaction to do so.
+When you use this feature to benefit another creature's attack roll, you must take a Reaction to do so.

 #### Level 3: War Domain Spells